XuJiandong/ckb-lua/docs/dylib.md

 # Building Shared Library

 The sample code depends on `libckblua.so` shared library to run Lua code.
 We need to obtain the source of ckb-lua from [the github repository](https://github.com/XuJiandong/ckb-lua), and build it ourselves. `make all-via-docker` is enough to build all the binaries. `./build/libckblua.so` may be used afterward.
+The sample program `./build/dylibexample` built from [dylib.c](https://github.com/XuJiandong/ckb-lua/blob/70bc3e7bff3521a600612e52b9a2aee56c3efca2/examples/dylib.c) is also available to use.

 # Preparing Shared Library

 ## Packing the Shared Library Into the Dependent Cell Data

 To use the ckb-lua shared library, we need to store the shared library in some cell data and specify the cell with shared library data as a dependent cell.
 We have assembled a [mock transaction file](https://crates.io/crates/ckb-mock-tx-types) [here](https://github.com/XuJiandong/ckb-lua/blob/4e5375eb2a866595f89826db5510bc9d1f8e9510/tests/test_cases/dylib.json).
 You can also mock this with the ckb rust SDK (like [this](https://github.com/nervosnetwork/ckb-production-scripts/blob/master/tests/xudt_rce_rust/tests/test_xudt_rce.rs)).
 You can use it along with [ckb-standalone-debugger](https://github.com/nervosnetwork/ckb-standalone-debugger) to run the sample code.
-TODO: add a makefile target for this sample code, and add github link on how to build and run this sample code.
+For example, you can run `./build/dylibexample` with `ckb-debugger --tx-file ./tests/test_cases/dylib.json --script-group-type=type --cell-index=0 --cell-type=output --bin build/dylibexample`.

 ## Passing the Dependent Cell Information with Script Args